-TIME: Tuesdays and Thursdays, 9:00-11:50 AM
+TERM: Fall 2021 and Winter 2022 TIME: Tuesdays and Thursdays, 9:00-11:50 AM

-LABS: HSC 2525A, 2525B, 2526A & 2526B All lab sessions will be in person/face-to-face
+LECTURES/Tutorials : O1500 and O1501 LABS: HSC 2525A, 2525B, 2526A & 2526B

-Please carefully consult course schedule to confirm format and location of individual sessions.
+Please carefully consult course schedule to confirm the location of individual sessions.

 All sessions will be delivered synchronous on Tuesdays and Thursdays from 9:00-11:50 AM.
-Lectures and Tutorials will be given via zoom or the D2L learning environment.
+Most Lectures and Tutorials are in person with some online tutorial sessions.
+All laboratory sessions will be given in person.

-NOTE: We will NOT post any recording of the lectures or tutorials, you are expected to participate live in during the Lectures and Tutorials.
-Lecture slides and documents will be posted on D2L.
+NOTE: We will NOT post any recording of the lectures or tutorials.
+Lecture slides and documents will be posted on Brightspace (by D2L).